 - Keep a bucket of water or garden hose nearby to douse spent devices and to have accessible if something does go wrong.

 Arora Hand Surgery hopes you have a great holiday spent safely with family and friends.
-If you need more information about keeping your hands safe with fireworks, contact us through our website or call one of our offices, located in West Bloomfield, St. Clair Shores, Macomb Township, and Howell.
+If you need more information about keeping your hands safe with fireworks, contact us through our website or call one of our offices, located in West Bloomfield, Warren, Macomb Township, and Howell.